evamaxfield/distributed-ecosystem/README.md

 across.
 In an actual example these would be much larger datasets.
 See below for more discussion._

-The following is Python psuedo-code for the above description:
+The following is Python psuedo-code for the above workflow description:
 ```python
 from aicsimageio import AICSImage, types
 import dask.array as da